angr/angr-doc/docs/toplevel.md

 ```

 - *factory.block* is the angr's lifter. passing it an address will lift a basic block of code from the binary at that address, and return an angr Block object that can be used to retrieve multiple representations of that block.
 More below.
 - *factory.blank_state* returns a SimState object with little initialization besides the parameters passed to it.
+States as a whole are discussed in depth [here](states.md).
 - *factory.entry_state* returns a SimState initialized to the program state at the binary's entry point.
 - *factory.call_state* returns a SimState initialized as if you'd just called the function at the given address, with the given args.
 - *factory.full_init_state* returns a SimState that initialized similarly to `entry_state`, but instead of at the entry point, the program counter points to a SimProcedure that serves the purpose of the dynamic loader and will call the initializers of each shared library before jumping to the entry point.
 - *factory.path* returns a Path object.
 Since Paths are at their start just light wrappers around SimStates, you can call `path` with a state as an argument and get a path wrapped around that state.
   Alternately, for simple cases, any keyword arguments you pass `path` will be passed on to `entry_state` to create a state to wrap.
+It is discussed in depth [here](paths.md).
 - *factory.path_group* creates a path group!
 Path groups are the future.
 They're basically very smart lists of paths, so you can pass it a path, a state (which will be wrapped into a path), or a list of paths and states.
+They are discussed in depth [here](pathgroups.md).
 - *factory.callable* is _very_ cool.
 Callables are a FFI (foreign functions interface) into arbitrary binary code.
+They are discussed in depth [here](structured_data.md).
 - *factory.cc* intiializes a calling convention object.
 This can be initialized with different args or even a function prototype, and then passed to factory.callable or factory.call_state to customize how arguments and return values and return addresses are laid out into memory.
+It is discussed in depth [here](structured_data.md).

-## Lifter
+### Lifter

-TODO

-Important note that needs to go in this initial version before I write the rest of the stuff:
-The `Block` object that you get back from the lifter, get the `vex` property to get a PyVEX IRSB or the `capstone` property to get a Capstone block.
-Read the source if you wanna know more about these! (the source is in angr/lifter.py, the method is called `lift`. this method literally gets transplanted out of this class and dropped onto the `factory` instance.)
+Access the lifter through *factory.block*.
+This method has a number of optional parameters, which you can read about [here](http://angr.io/api-doc/angr.html#module-angr.lifter)!
+The bottom line, though, is that `block()` gives you back a generic interface to a basic block of code.
+You can get properties like `.size` (in bytes) from the block, but if you want to do interesting things with it, you need a more specific representation.
+Access `.vex` to get a [PyVEX IRSB](http://angr.io/api-doc/pyvex.html#pyvex.block.IRSB), or `.capstone` to get a [Capstone block](http://www.capstone-engine.org/lang_python.html).

 ### Filesystem Options